 Who do you call for assistance?

-For information about the program contact Vince Fairhurst, Incident Response Program Manager at 360-705-7287 or fill out the IRT Comment Card.
+Dial 911 if you are involved in a collision, disabled vehicle, or other emergency.
+For information about the program contact Vince Fairhurst , Incident Response Program Manager at 360-705-7287 or fill out the IRT Comment Card .

 Traffic Incident Management is a key component in the Joint Operations Policy Statement (JOPS) (pdf 509 kb) agreement between WSDOT and the Washington State Patrol (WSP).
 WSDOT and WSP have established a mutual goal of safely clearing highway traffic incidents within 90 minutes.
 Achieving this goal requires additional partnerships with local fire and EMS services, the tow industry, the media, the insurance industry, and drivers.
 The purpose of establishing quick-clearance goals is to enhance motorist and responder safety and minimize congestion.

 Want more information about WSDOT's Incident Response Team?